MorveN11/kitty-algorithm/README.md

   or more of their letters and these shared letters appear in the same order in both words.
   "These shared letters appear in the same order in both words" is the key to use LCS.

+I Choose LCS to get the longest common subsequence in the compare of the sentences of the paragraphs, and after that I use backtracking to get the misspelling words, because the order of the sentence is important to get the misspelling words, and the plagiarism percentage.

 **2. Identify the time complexity of your solution.***

-The time complexity of the solution to find the misspellings words is O(n * m), where n is the length of the first word and m is the length of the second word.
+* The time complexity of all the solution is O(n * m * p * q) where n is the size of the first paragraph, m is the size of the second paragraph, p is the average size of the first sentence and q is the average size of the second sentence.

 ***Is there a non-dynamic programming solution? if so, please explain the idea and compare it with your solution***